WuYanru2002/Geo-ATBench/README.md

 - **Semantic Context Labeling**: For each audio clip with GPS coordinates, the corresponding location was queried using the OpenStreetMap (OSM) database.
 Points of Interest (POIs) within a defined square around the location were identified based on 11 OSM feature keys, covering categories such as land use, amenities, and natural features.

 - **Sound Event Labeling**: Sound event labels were derived from user-provided tags on Freesound.
 These tags were curated into a controlled vocabulary, resulting in 28 fine-grained event classes.
-These 28 classes were grouped into three coarse categories:
+These 28 classes were grouped into three coarse-grained categories:
   1. **Natural Sounds**: Environmental phenomena (e.g., wind, rain, water)
   2. **Human Sounds**: Sounds produced by humans (e.g., speech, footsteps, music)
   3. **Sounds of Things**: Mechanical, electronic, and man-made sounds (e.g., cars, sirens, explosions)